AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 Format: `cluster [CLUSTER SIZE] a/[LOCATION] d/[DIAGNOSIS]`

-* The search is case-insensitive. e.g. `serangoon` will match `Serangoon`
+* The search is case-insensitive. e.g. `serangoon` will match `Serangoon`.
-* Only one location and diagnosis is searched
+* Only one location and diagnosis is searched.
-* Location and diagnosis cannot be empty
+* Location and diagnosis cannot be empty.
-* Cluster size must be between 1 and 2,000,000,000
+* Cluster size must be between 1 and 2,000,000,000.
-* Partial words will be matched e.g. `Clem` will match `Clementi`, `deng` will match `dengue`
+* Partial words will be matched e.g. `Clem` will match `Clementi`, `deng` will match `dengue`.

 Example:
-* `cluster 3 a/Serangoon d/dengue` finds dengue clusters of at least 3 patients in the Serangoon vicinity.
+* `cluster 3 a/Serangoon d/dengue`
+  * Finds dengue clusters of at least 3 patients in the Serangoon vicinity.
+Common mistakes:
+* `cluster 3 a/S d/dengue` (address should be a meaningful word indicative of location in Singapore)
+* `cluster 3 a/Serangoon` (diagnosis must be provided)
+* `cluster 0 a/Serangoon d/` (a positive cluster size must be provided)

 ### Clearing all entries : `clear`